Rwenzori Mountain national Park

 Mountain Rwenzori National park dubbed mountain of the moon is among the UNESCO’s world heritage sites positioned in the Western region of Uganda.
 The is situated at the border country of the democratic republic of Congo (West direction) in the districts of Kasese, Kabarole close to Fort portal city, Ntoroko, and Bundibugyo.
 An interesting history is that people living around the Rwenzori mountains call it the Rwenzori which means “the rainmaker “or the rain mountains in Lukonjo language.

-Additionally, the park has the highest ranges in Africa which stood at five thousand, one hundred nine meters above sea level on Margherita peak with other peaks including mount baker and mount Speke which are permanently covered with snow.
+Additionally, the park has the highest ranges in Africa which stood at 5109 m above sea level on Margherita peak with other peaks including mount baker and mount Speke which are permanently covered with snow.
 The park covers an area of 966Square kilometers and is well-thought-out to be the most Africans sensational alpine zones because of glaciers, waterfall, and water bodies like lakes.
 Despite its mountainous nature, the park houses untamed wildlife species that include endangered animals the horned chameleons and giant heather, also rare flora species

 Rwenzori National park was designated as National park in 1991 as the move to protect the watchmen areas, distinguished nature, and beautiful scenic views and its brittle mountain ecosystem that provides support to the threatened, endemic and rare species of nature for the benefit of both Ugandans and the international community for future generations .it was because of this biodiversity and its ecological importance that in 1994, the park was declared as a heritage site by UNESCO.